 New Orleans For working families payday loans pretty much define predatory lending.
 A family desperate for money takes a loan against their next paycheck.
 In years of campaigns ACORN Canada has won increased regulation of such loans in a number of provinces.
 The story in the United States where financial institutions of all sizes and shapes for better or for worse still rule the roost is another story, largely unfinished after ACORN.

 In Mexico and Brazil a similar type of loan is growing hugely and seems almost an equal threat to the citizen wealth of working families that are desperate to access credit for small loans in those countries, just as they are in the United States and Canada.
 The trick in Latin America is the bank requirement on the loans being repaid by direct deposit from the worker’s paychecks to ensure that the banks get their money.
 No, I did not say from direct deposit from the worker’s bank account, since they still might or might not have one with the bank giving them a loan, but from their paychecks!
 Yet, even with such a guaranteed payment stream enabled by the employer, the banks still are charging wild and totally predatory interest rates.
 According the Wall Street Journal:

 In Brazil, the interest rate on payroll loans is around 20%, versus 40% for other types of consumer credit.
+The difference of 20% helps the debtors in keeping moorcroft at bay.
 In Mexico, annual interest rates are similar to the 35% charged on much credit-card debt, even though the default rate on payroll loans is lower than on credit-card debt: about 3% versus 5%.

 And, this isn’t minor.
 In Brazil the Journal claimed there were $88 billion loaned in this way and in Mexico where the market is still expanding, $9 billion and rising rapidly.